 - You must be based in the United States.

-- Customers should mail checks via USPS.
-P.O. boxes don’t accept deliveries from other couriers, such as FedEx or UPS.
+- Customers must mail checks through USPS.
+(P.O. boxes don’t accept deliveries from other couriers, such as FedEx or UPS.)

 Stripe attempts to automatically reconcile every check to an invoice and pay the invoice.
-We use the same process for ACH and wire transfers, however the
+We use the same process as ACH and wire transfers.

 If Stripe can’t automatically reconcile the check to an invoice, we notify you through email and request that you manually reconcile the check to an invoice in the Dashboard.

 Deposited funds are held for three US business days before being added to the customer’s source and used to pay reconciled invoices.
 This hold is to mitigate risks associated with fraudulent checks.
 This hold also mitigates issues that arise from returned or bounced checks.